tenfoldpaper/multipanda_ros2/README.md

 This repository attempts to remedy that somewhat, by bringing existing features from franka_ros over to ROS2 specifically for the Panda robots.

-As of 12.10.23, almost all single-robot `franka_ros` features have been migrated, including different controller interfaces, error recovery, and runtime parameter setters.
+As of 16.11.23, almost all single-robot `franka_ros` features have been migrated, including different controller interfaces, error recovery, and runtime parameter setters.
+Multi-arm support is also available via `franka_multi_hardware_interface`, launched via `dual_franka_launch.py`.

 The repo is still in active development, and I will try to address any missing features or bugs as soon as possible.